Category Archives: 1957 Films

 The setting is a military academy where bullying and intimidation run rampant between the young cadets and some of the staff.

-The sadistic lead bully is Gazzara who is mesmerizing to watch in his low-key yet frightening portrayal as a macho guy who gets what he wants and decides to destroy his victims.
+The sadistic lead bully is Gazzara, who is mesmerizing in his low-key yet frightening portrayal of a macho guy who gets what he wants and decides to destroy his victims.

-The film reminds me of a long Twilight Zone episode as it feels like a television thriller but is effective as a shot in black and white.
+The film reminds me of an extended Twilight Zone episode.
+It feels like a television thriller but is effective as a black-and-white shot.

-Gazzara is the standout in the cast as a charming, sadistic, bully in a military academy who terrorizes and manipulates anyone in his path, though a major flaw is there is no explanation for his behavior- How did he become so terrorizing?
+One flaw is there is no explanation for his behavior.
+How did he become so terrorizing?
 Was he abused?
 What is his motivation?

 In a sense, however, this makes it all the more fascinating.

-There are some homoerotic scenes, which is surprising to find in films in 1957 when the Production Code was so strict.
+Some homoerotic scenes are surprising to find in films in 1957 when the Production Code was so strict.

 The Strange One is an interesting little film.